 We are unable to accept responsibility for facilities outside our control, in any circumstances for example hot tubs may occasionally be out of service due to issues beyond our control, such as weekly servicing.
 We will not be liable for any compensation for loss of any such facility beyond our control.

-(a) Wifi: We offer wifi free of charge in our chalets however where there is a fault or technical issue no compensation will be paid.
-Wifi may only be available in the main areas and not in bedrooms etc. Your laptop or any equipment is your own responsibility at all times and must be covered on your own insurance; we accept no such liability for such equipment.
+Your laptop or any other electrical equipment is your own responsibility at all times and must be covered on your own insurance; we accept no such liability for such equipment.